 Last Updated on

-When a friend or family member loses a loved one, you want to be there for them.
-Here are 22 simple tips on caring for someone who is grieving.
+Here are 22 simple – yet meaningful and effective – tips on caring for someone who is grieving.

 1. Everyone does not grieve the same way.

-It’s so simple, but so neccessary.
+It’s so simple, but so necessary.
 We need one another.
-Just be there; in silence, to listen, to sit a watch a movie together.
+Do you really want to know how to help someone who is grieving?
+Just be there; in silence, to listen, to sit a watch a movie together, to be present so they feel free to take a nap.

 Some people will want to be alone in their grief, and many times that’s perfectly ok.
 But even if they do want space to process things on their own, they will appreciate your efforts to be there for them.